 In a medium bowl combine muffin mix, sugar, baking soda, baking powder, egg and buttermilk.
 Stir until just combined.

 - Add lemon zest and mix again so that zest is distributed throughout batter.
 Add blueberries and stir to coat.

-- Spoon batter into prepared liners filling each about 3/4 way.
+Line a muffin tin with paper liners and spray them with vegetable spray.
+Spoon batter into prepared liners filling each about 3/4 way.

 - Bake for 18-20 minutes until golden brown.
 Serve.